-What’s more, 40% of millennials think it’s actually a good idea for unmarried couples to buy a house, and 37% think couples should buy a home before marriage.
+What’s more, 40% of millennials think it’s actually a good idea for unmarried couples to buy a house, and 37% think couples should be homeowners before marriage.

 There are plenty of good reasons for unmarried people to buy a house today, including low mortgage rates, rising home prices and the tax deductibility of mortgage interest.
 Besides, groups of investors buy houses all the time – and most of them aren’t married.

 But buying a house outside of marriage can come with big risks.
 Unless you know how to avoid the potential pitfalls, locking in on a home with your unwed partner could be a costly mistake.